-Germans Want US Ambassador Richard Grenell Expelled From Berlin For ‘Interfering’ In Local Politics
+Germans Want U.S. Ambassador Richard Grenell Expelled From Berlin For Interfering In Local Politics

 “Any U.S. diplomat who acts like a high commissioner of an occupying power must learn that our tolerance also knows its limits,” said Kubicki.

-The politician’s comments came after Grenell on Tuesday suggested that Germany is not spending enough money on their military involvement in NATO, and certainly contributing less than other countries have agreed to.
+The politician’s comments came after Grenell suggested on Tuesday that Germany is not spending enough money on their military involvement in NATO, and certainly contributing less than other countries have agreed to.
 The budget was revealed for the period of 2020 to 2032, with a much lower increase in spending than some expected to be announced.

 Former Social Democrat leader Martin Schulz seems to agree with Kubicki, according to Politico.